castorini/anserini/docs/regressions-dl21-doc-segmented.md

 **Models**: various bag-of-words approaches on segmented documents

-This page describes experiments, integrated into Anserini's regression testing framework, for the TREC 2021 Deep Learning Track (Document Ranking Task) on the MS MARCO V2 _segmented_ document collection using relevance judgments from NIST.
+This page describes experiments, integrated into Anserini's regression testing framework, on the TREC 2021 Deep Learning Track (document ranking task) using the MS MARCO V2 _segmented_ document collection.

 At the time this regression was created (November 2021), the qrels are only available to TREC participants.
 You must download the qrels from NIST's "active participants" password-protected site and place at `src/main/resources/topics-and-qrels/qrels.dl21-doc.txt`.